anhpls/CISC211/Week8/midterm.md

 **a.**

-1. move variable to eax
+1. move the variable to eax
 2. set ebx to 2 as the divisor

-2. check to see if eax is even or odd by dividing by ebx
+2. check to see if eax is even or odd by dividing by ebx (2)

 3. check remainder in edx
 4.  if remainder is 0, then jump to evnn block
    1. evnn block:
-      1. set eax to 2
-      2. move eax to result
+      1. print msg_even
-      3. exit
+      2. exit
 5. if remainder is not 0, then jump to odd block
    1. odd block:
-      1. set eax to 1
-      2. move eax to result
+      1. print msg_odd
-      3. exit
+      2. exit
+6. Exit